 There are other possibilities to go to Rottnest Island.
 Always check for deals for accommodation and the ferry on the official website of Rottnest Island, and now and then you can find good deals on Groupon.
 Even though we didn’t enjoy the ferry-ride that much, we would still recommend going on a tuesday if you are planning for an one-day trip, and can’t find a better deal.
 Hopefully we were just a bit unlucky on this day.
 The experience on the island definitely made up for it.

+Hopefully this article proves helpful for your visit to Rottnest Island.
 What is the cutest animal you’ve ever met?
 Let us know in the comments!